-The TFT LCD display used is a unique design, developed specifically for the CL1, and produced by CHI LIN Technology, Ltd. It is a dual mode 19cm display, providing a color display when used in transparent mode, and a very low power monochrome display when used in reflective mode.
+The TFT LCD display used is a unique design, developed specifically for the CL1B, and produced by CHI LIN Technology, Ltd. It is a dual mode 19cm display, providing a color display when used in transparent mode, and a very low power monochrome display when used in reflective mode.
 It can be used in bright sunlight.

-In reflective (monochrome) mode, it supports a display of $1200 \times 900$ pixels (200 dots per inch), each capable of 64 gray levels.
-In transmissive (color) mode, it supports a display of 693 x 520 color triads, although perceptually the resolution is higher and dependent on ambient light levels, in a bright room test indicate that 1024x768 resolution is percieved.
+In reflective (monochrome) mode, it supports a display of 1200 x 900 pixels (200 dots per inch), each capable of 64 gray levels.
+In transmissive (color) mode, it supports a display of 693 x 520 color triads, although perceptually the resolution is higher and dependent on ambient light levels.
+In a bright room tests indicate that 1024x768 resolution is perceived.
 Each component of the triad has 64 brightness levels.